skypjack/entt/docs/md/process.md

 To attach a process to a scheduler, there are mainly two ways:

-* If the process inherits from the `process` class template, it's enough to indicate its type and submit all the parameters required to construct it to the `attach` member function:
+* If the process inherits from the `process` class template, it is enough to indicate its type and submit all the parameters required to construct it to the `attach` member function: